onflow/cadence/docs/language.md

 If-statements allow a certain piece of code to be executed only when a given condition is true.

 The if-statement starts with the `if` keyword, followed by the condition, and the code that should be executed if the condition is true inside opening and closing braces.
-The condition must be boolean and the braces are required.
+The condition expression must be Bool
 The braces are required and not optional.
 Parentheses around the condition are optional.